Bold statement? Well – decisions relating to their paperwork, anyway.

 We all allow insidious junk to sneak into little corners.
 There’s bound to be some ‘stuff’ that can be either thrown out or repositioned, put into archives, or taken home.

 Have an annual ‘Clean up the office day’ and involve the whole team.
 This is a great way to get a fast start.
 It’s also more enjoyable.
-(If you’d like more help with this topic, check out ‘Getting a grip on the paper war’, available from all good bookshops or our website.)
+(If you’d like more help with this topic, check out ‘Getting a grip on the paper and email war’, (rev. 2nd edition).
+All formats and outlets can be seen at https://www.robynpearce.com/books.)

 What about that backlog of old files (not urgent, but waiting for attention)?
 Ever heard someone justify piles with ‘I’ll get to them soon – not worth putting them away right now.’
 What subliminal message do we get when work sits in front of us all the time?
 All day long invisible hands wave at us, saying ‘Pick me, pick me’.
 Pressure, pressure!